 Second, the Code reinforces controversial aspects of the UN’s transnational lawmaking “small arms process.”
 For example it adds normative pressure for, among other things, ammunition manufacturers to uniquely identify and trace individual rounds of ammunition, in addition to small arms, their components, and related tools and equipment.
 The marking and tracing of ammunition, a consumable and recyclable commodity, as well as components and related tools and equipment have been controversial international small arms control agenda items for years.
 As such, it remains a white-hot issue not only for feasibility-minded businesses and military logisticians, but for privacy-minded civil arms rights groups, and the majority of competitive marksman and those hunters who reload their own ammunition in the United States.

 Third, the formula Code of Conduct + Contracting Policy Change is a transnational mechanism reinforcing the battle effort for unconventional lawfare against industry and their government clients.
 As such, it is akin to deploying a Trojan horse at the gates of domestic legal systems.
-Once inside the gate, anti-industry and anti-government legal warriors spring into action with lawsuits to render targeted companies and government foreign policies hors de combat.
+Once inside the gate, anti-industry and anti-government legal warriors spring into action against government policies and targeted companies.
 This is consistent with professed battle doctrine by Geneva international lawyers and other anti-industry activists for supranational governance bodies.
-So, when battle fog lifts, victorious offending lawyers might smugly argue the spoils are good for humanity.
+Offending lawyers might smugly argue the spoils of their lawfare are good for humanity.
 And they might be right.
 However, the clearest losers, democratic states that respect the rule of law to begin with, would grow weaker amputating more of their independence and national sovereignty (while less inviting authoritarian states grow stronger preserving theirs by simply keeping their gates closed).
 Will the doctrine of lawfare on relatively soft democratic states be recognized as counterproductive to the global humanitarian cause?
 Perhaps, but not likely.

-Taking things to a logical conclusion, such developments would result in a giant leap forward for campaigners and legal warriors in favor of legally binding international prohibitions on civilian possession and use of small arms and related products, the end of the international arms trade, and expansive subordination of national legislation and policymaking process to global governance bodies.
-Ultimately, the Obama Administration’s apparent willingness to require contractor membership in the ICoCA should cause civil arms rights libertarians, the broader shooting industry, and democratic national sovereigntists to take notice and mobilize accordingly.
+Taking things to a logical conclusion, such developments could result in a giant leap forward for campaigners and legal warriors in favor of legally binding international prohibitions on civilian possession and use of small arms and related products, the end of the international arms trade, and expansive subordination of national legislation and policymaking process to global governance bodies.
+Ultimately, the Obama Administration’s apparent willingness to require contractor membership in the ICoCA, at least for the US Department of States should cause civil arms rights libertarians, the broader shooting industry, and democratic national sovereigntists to take notice and mobilize accordingly.

 Click here for our expanded FAQ on the Code and the global governance mechanism designed to enforce it.